svyatoslav-reshetnikov/Dry-Run-Review/README.md

 ## Question 2
 Can you talk about a framework that you've used recently (Apple or third-party)?
 What did you like/dislike about the framework?
 ## Answer 2
 I'd like to tell about RxSwift framework.
-I used one in all of my project because it makes code writing process more comfortable.
-Also RxSwift avoids callback-hell and makes my code shorter and easier for understanding others.
+RxSwift is a realization of a ReactiveX project for Swift.
+ReactiveX is a is a combination of the best ideas from the Observer pattern, the Iterator pattern, and functional programming.
+I used one in all of my project because it avoids callback-hell and makes my code shorter and easier for understanding others.
+RxSwift has a few things you should know before you'll to use it:

+ 1. Observable - an object that generates data.
+ 2. Subscriber - an object that follows data from Observable.
+ 3. Variable - an object that generates event when its value is changed.
+ 4. addDisposableTo - Observable can completes in a non-deterministic way.
+You should use this function for correct finish of Observable.
 For example, see usual code for UITableView -UITableViewDelegate and UITableViewDataSource functions:
 ```swift
 override func tableView(tableView: UITableView!, cellForRowAtIndexPath indexPath: NSIndexPath!) -> UITableViewCell! {
     let cell = tableView.dequeueReusableCellWithIdentifier("reuseIdentifier", forIndexPath: indexPath) as UITableViewCell //or your custom class